GarageGames/Torque2D/tutorials/starterProject/README - setup.md

-## What Is This `BaseProject` Directory
+## What Is This `StarterProject` Directory

-`baseProject` is a template project for starting a Torque2D game from scratch.
+`starterProject` is a template project for starting a Torque2D game from scratch.
 You don't have to start here, but it should be easy to do so.

 ## What Does a Torque2D Game Project Consist Of?